Utah School Changes Course, Says It Won’t Allow Parents To Opt Students Out Of Black History Month Curriculum

 A Utah charter school that sparked national controversy when it decided to allow parents to opt their students out of the Black History Month curriculum has now changed course.

-As The Hill reported, the Maria Montessori Academy faces sharp criticism when it posted a notice saying that children did not have to take part in the curriculum honoring the contributions of Black Americans.
+As The Hill reported, the Maria Montessori Academy faced sharp criticism when it posted a notice saying that children did not have to take part in the curriculum honoring the contributions of Black Americans.
 The message was originally posted on the school’s private Facebook page, but quickly found its way into national news.

 School director Micah Hirokawa said that he came to the decision reluctantly after a few families had asked not to participate, but has now gone back on the decision.
 In a letter shared with The Hill, Hirokawa said that celebrating Black History Month is a school tradition and that the school regrets initially sending parents a letter saying they could choose not to have their students participate.